Nonpoint: Recent years (2010–present)

 In early January 2014, Nonpoint announced on Facebook that they were working on a new album: "Update.
 We are writing a new album.
 Really blown away with what we have done so far.
 If you liked the last album then you will dig this new stuff.
 From what I can hear we are digging deeper into our influences.
 Really exciting."

 Nonpoint signed with Metal Blade Records for areas outside of North America.
 They remain signed to Razor & Tie for North American releases.

 The band's new album titled The Return was released on September 30, 2014.
 Also Nonpoint released the song "Breaking Skin" as the album's lead single on August 12, 2014.
 Not long after the album's release, BC Kochmit (Eye Empire, Switched) took over Dave Lizzio's role as Nonpoint's lead guitarist.

 While playing a show at Amos Southend in Charlotte, North Carolina on the Crack the Sky tour with 10 Years, the band revealed they had begun work on their ninth studio album and that they would enter begin recording in February 2016.
 It was announced on October 15, 2015, that the band had signed with Spinefarm Records.
 In early May the band announced the 14-track album and the first song, "Generation Idiot" via their official Facebook page.
 The Poison Red was released on July 8, 2016.
 Nonpoint revealed plans to take a hiatus from touring in 2018.

 The band's tenth album, X, was released on August 24, 2018.
 The band released a lyric video for the song "Dodge Your Destiny" on June 22 while simultaneously releasing "Chaos and Earthquakes" as the first radio single, with an official video for the latter premiering on the band's YouTube channel on August 16.

 In April 2021, Nonpoint announced that they had created their own independent record label called 361 Degrees Records.

+In early 2026 the band announced spring US tour dates with Soil and Sumo Cyco, dubbed the "Outta Control Tour".
+They also teased new music during this time.
+The band are also confirmed to be making an appearance at Welcome to Rockville, which will take place in Daytona Beach, Florida in May 2026.